#1 Alternative to Meta Workplace.

 ‘Too often businesses focus on recruiting, when the answer is already under their noses: focus on the employee experience so they don’t want to leave.’

-Indeed, BCG research has found improved employee engagement brings a significant boost to businesses, including a 72% decrease in attrition
+Indeed, BCG research has found improved employee engagement brings a significant boost to businesses, including a 72% decrease in attrition.

 What part does technology play?